SkyWes/Better-Bitcoin-Volume/README.md

 # BtcAggregateVolume
-A simple EA and Indicator pair that plots a histogram of aggregated from exchanges with bitcoin volume scraped from Bitcoinity.org.
+A simple EA and Indicator pair that plots a histogram of aggregated Bitcoin volume scraped from Bitcoinity.org.

 1. Add the indicator to the chart first.